Useful information on installing a STARLINK satellite internet dish on a longer pole

 This page is purely about the installing of a Starlink dish, particularly installing it on to a longer pole and/or avoiding the use of its "sprung pins".
 It is not about the system's technical specifications or effectiveness and we do not sell the Starlink system.
 However, we do stock an extensive range of components to install Starlinks and we can ship many of them worldwide (though there is always a carriage surcharge for non UK orders).

-Installing your own Starlink really is pretty easy, it is easier than installing a conventional satellite dish, or even a TV aerial, because the Starlink dish aligns itself !
+Installing your own Starlink really is pretty easy, in some ways it is easier than installing a conventional satellite dish, or even a TV aerial, because the Starlink dish aligns itself (the Mk3 dish needs aligning by using the Starlink "app") !

 Starlink requires a 100 degree cone unobstructed view of the sky.
 This figure should improve (i.e. the requirement may well drop to less than 100 degrees) as more satellites are put into orbit.
 Apparently Starlink do an "app" to check this but we have had reports it is "unreliable and doesn't give repeatable results".